twolfson/git-sqwish/README.md

 [gittip]: https://www.gittip.com/twolfson/

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.
+Test via `make test`.

 ## Attribution
 `man/Readme.md`, `man/manning-up.sh`, and `Makefile` are forked from [git-extras][], a broader collection of `git` utilities.